Professional Placement Equity Grant

 - studying an undergraduate degree as an active student;

-- enrolled in a CSU course as a Commonwealth supported student (full fee paying students are not eligible);
+- enrolled in a Charles Sturt University course as a Commonwealth supported student (full fee paying students are not eligible);

 - enrolled as an internal or online student;